mariodeflorio/AI-Aristotle/README.md

 ## PINNs General Installation Instructions

 To set up your environment for this project, ensure you have Python installed on your system.
-If not, download it from [python.org](https://www.python.org/).
+If not, download it from  [Python website](https://www.python.org/)(https://www.python.org/).
 This project is compatible with Python 3.x versions.

-### Step 1: Install Python

-Make sure Python 3.x is installed on your system.
-You can download Python from the official [Python website](https://www.python.org/).

-### Step 2: Install Required Libraries
+### Install Required Libraries

 Open your terminal or command prompt and execute the following commands to install the necessary libraries: